Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Algorithms and Performance Guarantees

-\begin{remark}[Connections with existing Laplacian solvers \cite{lee2015sparsified,kyng2016sparsified}] Our distributed Laplacian solver (\cref{alg:sparsified_schur_complement,alg:sparsified_laplacian_solver}) is inspired by the centralized solvers developed in \cite{lee2015sparsified,kyng2016sparsified} for solving Laplacian systems in nearly linear time.
+\begin{remark}[Connections with existing Laplacian solvers \cite{lee2015sparsified,kyng2016sparsified}] Our {collaborative} Laplacian solver (\cref{alg:sparsified_schur_complement,alg:sparsified_laplacian_solver}) is inspired by the centralized solvers developed in \cite{lee2015sparsified,kyng2016sparsified} for solving Laplacian systems in nearly linear time.
 However, our result differs from these works by focusing on the use of spectral sparsification in the multi-robot setting to achieve communication efficiency.
-Furthermore, in \cref{sec:collaborative_rotation_averaging}, we apply our distributed Laplacian solver to solve the non-convex Riemannian optimization problem underlying rotation averaging, and establish provable convergence guarantees for the resulting Riemannian optimization algorithm. \end{remark}
+Furthermore, in \cref{sec:collaborative_rotation_averaging}, we apply our Laplacian solver on the non-convex Riemannian optimization problem underlying rotation averaging, and establish provable convergence guarantees for the resulting Riemannian optimization algorithm. \end{remark}